Singapore Airlines’ Canberra flights about half full in October

-Singapore Airlines (SIA) new service to Canberra and Wellington has featured plenty of empty seats during its first months of operations, new figures suggest.
+Singapore Airlines’s new service to Canberra and Wellington has featured plenty of empty seats during its first months of operations, new figures suggest.

 According to the Bureau of Infrastructure, Transport and Regional Economics (BITRE) monthly report on international airline passenger and freight numbers, SIA’s flights between Singapore and Canberra were roughly half full in October, the first full month the route has been in service since it launched on September 20.